 Ecommerce website design: the unsung hero of conversion optimization

 When exploring opportunities to boost conversion rates, it can be easy to overlook the impact of your ecommerce web design.
-The good news is, you don’t necessarily have to commit to a long and costly redesign project in order to make impactful changes.
-Start by A/B testing and tweaking minor design elements – this will give you an indication of whether more extensive improvements are needed.
-Remember, a poor visual experience can detract from all your other optimization efforts and leave customers frustrated.
-When executed well, however, ecommerce design has the power to gently steer shoppers along a frictionless path to purchase.
+The good news is you don’t necessarily have to commit to a lengthy and costly redesign project to make impactful changes.
+Start with A/B testing and tweaking minor design elements – this will indicate whether more extensive improvements are needed.
+Remember, a poor visual experience can detract from all your other optimization efforts and frustrate customers.
+When executed well, however, ecommerce design can gently steer shoppers along a frictionless path to purchase.